 Algoma is a Canadian steelmaker and a subsidiary of Essar Steel Holdings Limited.
 We have a 15-year term supply agreement under which we are Algoma's sole supplier of iron ore pellets through 2016.
 Our annual obligation is capped at four million tons with our option to supply additional pellets.
 Pricing under the agreement with Algoma is based on a formula which includes international pellet prices.
 The agreement also provides that, in 2008, 2011 and 2014, either party may request a price negotiation if prices under the agreement with Algoma differ from a specified benchmark price.
-On January 3, 2008, Algoma requested price renegotiation for 2008 pursuant to a price reopener in the agreement.
-On May 30, 2008, we entered into a binding term sheet with Algoma amending the term supply agreement.
+On January 3, 2008, Algoma requested price renegotiation for 2008 pursuant to a price re-opener in the agreement.
 The term sheet established the price for 2008 and provided for the sale of additional tonnage to Algoma in 2008 and 2009.
 Approximately 0.6 million tons of the 2008 tonnage will be delivered and paid for in the first quarter of 2009.
 Pricing and tonnage outside of the term sheet for 2009 and beyond will be determined in accordance with the original terms of the agreement with Algoma.
 We sold 4.1 million, 2.9 million and 3.5 million tons to Algoma in 2008, 2007 and 2006, respectively.